scottbanyard/french/README.md

 `- quick tests after translations with score system`

-`- updated numbers test : now you can choose how many questions you want, and it will ask you *random* numbers each time to be tested on`
+`- updated numbers, months and colours tests : can choose how many questions you want, and it will ask you *random* question each time to be tested on with no duplicated questions`

-`- also updated months and colours tests : can choose how many questions you want, and it will *randomly* ask you different months and colours respectively to be tested on`
+`- updated switchboard : it will now be re-called after doing a certain category and the program can be quit via the switchboard`

 Following this I have created a Java GUI to test users with an easier interface.
 This can be found at https://github.com/scottbanyard/french-gui-test-java if interested.